Speak to a Doctor

 Treatment plans start from RM40 per month.
 Every plan includes unlimited follow-up consultations and discreet delivery right to your door.
 If you choose a subscription, your medication is automatically refilled each month, you can set the timing and cancel anytime.

-What PE medications can I get with andSons?
+What PE medications exist?

 Both options are safe and effective when used correctly.
 Topicals provide quick, on-the-spot support, while oral medications work through the nervous system for more systemic control.